jeree-m/qick-dawg/installation/Readme.md

         width="500px"/>
 </p>

-## 3d.
+## 3b.
 Assemble and power on your RFSoC4x2 board

 With the hardware setup and PMOD Buffer board connected, the RFSoC4x2 can be assembled to be connected to your computer.
 This connection is made with a WAN connection and a router.
 To do so:
 - slide your micro SD card into its slot on the FOGA board and check that the BOOT switch is on SD mode;
 - connect an Ethernet cable from the board to the router;
 - and connect the FPGA to its power supply and turn it on.

 You should hear the fan above the RFSoC chip begin to whir and you should see green LED lights blinking all over the board.
-After about 30 seconds the boot light should turn green and the LED screen will display the board's IP address.
+On the 4x2, after about 30 seconds the boot light should turn green and the LED screen will display the board's IP address.
 Your setup should resemble the schematic below.

 ### Wiring and Powering the Buffer Board
 There are three wiring tasks for the enclosure: main power, the PMOD buffer board, and the final network connections.
 The PMOD TTL outputs are connected by first plugging in a 12-pin PMOD Header connector, which mates with one end of the 12 pin PMOD cable to the FPGA’s PL PMOD.
-Place the buffer board in the designated PMOD slot on the front panel of the enclosure labeled ”PMOD.”
+Place the buffer board in the designated PMOD slot on the front panel of the enclosure labeled ”PMOD”.
 Ensure that the corresponding pin numbers on the buffer board align with those on the front label of the panel.
 The buffer board will be powered using a type A USB connector and the available USB 2.0 port on the FPGA.
 To allow power through the USB 2.0 port on the ZCU111 and ZCU216, the USB port must be enabled through jumper settings on the board to supply power to the buffer board.
 For the ZCU111, a jumper should be place on J17 GND and SHLD.
 For the ZCU216 at J19 HOST and J20 GND and SHLD.

 #### Final connections and setup
 Finally, the Ethernet port of the RFSoC can be connected either directly to the host machine or to one channel of a router, with a second cable connecting another channel of the router to the Ethernet port of the FPGA.
 With all components assembled, the RFSoC firmware should be flashed to a microSD card as indicated in the installation section of https://github.com/sandialabs/qickdawg.